What is an abdominal aortic aneurysm and what are the symptoms?

 We usually repair the aorta when an aneurysm reaches about 5 or 5.5 centimeters in width.

 There are two general approaches we can take to repair aneurysms.
 One is with a standard, open abdominal surgery that has been done for many years.
-This type of surgery is successful in repairing the aneurysm, however is a much more intensive procedure.
-This technique is often used for more complex patients who require standard surgical methods because their aorta needs to be shaped in a certain way to be successful.
+Open surgery is successful in repairing the aneurysm, however is a much more intensive procedure.
+This technique is often used for more complex patients who require standard surgical methods because their aorta needs to be shaped properly in order to be successful.

 What is the abdominal aortic aneurysm surgery survival rate?